smscully/python-aws-scripts/sg-rules-find/README.md

 The `check_port` function is called twice: once to check the `ToPort` value and a second time to check the `FromPort` value.
 All functions exit the script on error.

 ### 3. Call Core Script Functions
-Finally, `main` calls the core script functions to find rules that match the criteria provided by the user, then prints the results to stdout and exports the list of rules to S3.
+Finally, `main` calls the core script functions to find rules that match the criteria provided by the user, print the results to stdout, and export the list of rules to S3.

 The `find_sg_rules` function uses the Boto3 `describe_security_group_rules` method to search for rules that match the values in the `IsEgress`, `IpProtocol`, `FromPort`, `ToPort`, and `CidrIpv4` command line arguments.